SchoolOfCode/bc16-w6-hackathon-make-a-codewars-challenge-hollrosey/PROJECT_PRESENTATION.md

 - decodeCipher('jGnW dBnWbNdAdSw', key) should return 'cAsE iNsEnSiTiVe'
 - decodeCipher('123', key) should return '123' as numbers are not encrypted by this cipher
 - decodeCipher('?!', key) should return '?!' as punctuation is not encrypted by this cipher

+The key will be provided for you in a variable called 'key'.
+You can use 'key' to access the cipher.

 Good luck, brave adventurer!
 Venture forth and unlock the secrets of the ancient tablet!